 It’s less sweet than traditional banana bread too, but is perfectly sweet enough from the ripe fruit in the mix.
 This is delicious warm or cold, with butter or cream cheese, and you can add chopped walnuts or chocolate chips if you like, too.

-(You may also like my Lower Sugar Banana Bread, my Protein Banana Bread, and my Easy Zucchini Muffins.)
+(You may also like my Chocolate Chip Zucchini Muffins, Lower Sugar Banana Bread, my Protein Banana Bread, and my Easy Zucchini Muffins.)

 Ingredients You Need

-Here’s a look at the ingredients you need to make this easy quick bread recipe.
+Here’s a look at the ingredients you need to make this easy Zucchini Banana Bread recipe.

 Ingredients for zucchini banana bread.